Take the Ultimate Challenge in a city near you!

-Our 4th judge is a Special Awards judge, who will give verbal critiques but will not score.
-This judge presents awards for such qualities as outstanding precision, choreography, use of formations, and patterns, technical execution, emotional execution, and more!
-This awards presentation is always full of valuble insights, teaching moments, and special recognitions.
+Our 4th judge is a Special Awards judge, who records verbal critiques but does not score.
+This judge presents awards for such qualities as outstanding precision, showmanship, use of staging and patterns, technical execution, emotional execution, and more!
+This awards presentation is full of valuable insights, teaching moments, and special recognitions.
 Our Special Awards are always personal and truly “special”.

 As the spirit of American Dance Awards is inspiration, and in an effort to continuously inspire new choreographic efforts, the following rules apply:

 - Any high score winning solo cannot repeat the same choreography or music the following year unless it is for medal standing only or non-competitive (Exception: 2021 season due to COVID-19).

 - Any high score Duo – Production routines having the same music, concept, choreography and dancers will not be eligible the following year unless 50% of the dancers and choreography have changed (Exception: 2021 season due to COVID-19).